Nolan Gorman Player Props: Cardinals vs. Reds

-Nolan Gorman -- hitting .405 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Ben Lively on the mound, on May 24 at 6:40 PM ET.
+Nolan Gorman and his .468 on-base percentage over his past 10 games (82 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the Cincinnati Reds and Luke Weaver on May 25 at 12:35 PM ET.

 Nolan Gorman Game Info & Props vs. the Reds